-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually.
-(Core)

-Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
-Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
-Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
-Faculty development programming is to be reported for the fellowship program faculty in the aggregate.
+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually : (Core) II.B.2.g) include physicians certified in obstetrics and gynecology, maternal-fetal medicine, and neonatology, must be available for consultations and the collaborative management of peripartum patients, as well as instruction and supervision of fellows; and, (Core) II.B.2.h) include at least one individual who is certified in critical care medicine by a member board of the ABMS or AOA and who practices in an ICU that cares for obstetric patients.
+(Core) programming deve skill, and behavior a variety of configu resources.
+Program specific to the inst ntent: Faculty development is intended to describe structured eloped for the purpose of enhancing transference of knowledge, from the educator to the learner.
+Faculty development may occur in urations (lecture, workshop, etc.) using internal and/or external mming is typically needs-based (individual or group) and may be itution or the program.
+Faculty development programming is to be lowship program faculty in the aggregate.
 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or possess qualifications judged acceptable to the Review Committee; and, (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+Ilty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or possess qualifications judged acceptable to the Review Committee; and, (Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.B.3.b).(2) have fellowship education or post-residency experience in clinical obstetric anesthesiology that meets or exceeds completion of a one-year obstetric anesthesiology program.
+(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.4.

-II.B.3.b).(2)

-have fellowship education or post-residency experience in the care of pediatric cardiac patients that meets or exceeds completion of a one-year pediatric cardiac anesthesiology program.
-(Core)

-II.B.3.c)

-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core)

-II.B.4.
 Core Faculty